josenymad/front-end_developer_task/README.md

 - Navigate to the directory created on your machine, and run `npm install` to download the dependencies
 - Run `npm start`
 - To run the tests, run `npm test`

+## Additional Features

+With more time, I would have written more tests and worked on some styling to make it visually appealing